 Choosing the Right Pet Can Reduce DanderMany allergy sufferers want to bring home “hypoallergenic” animals, which are pets that don’t cause allergic reactions.
-While some pets are less likely to cause allergic problems, there is actually no such thing as a 100% allergy-free pet.
+While some pets are less likely to cause an allergic reaction, there is actually no such thing as a 100% allergy-free pet.
 All mammals give off some amount of skin, so no matter which cat or dog breed you choose, you will have dander in the home.

 Combatting Pet AllergiesIf making changes in the home and selecting different breeds does not help your allergies, you may need to consider medical treatments for the problem.
-Any medical treatments must be discussed with your doctor, but potential solutions include immunotherapy, antihistamine pills, nose sprays, or even a combination of treatments.
+Any medical treatments must be discussed with your doctor, but potential solutions include immunotherapy, antihistamine pills, nose sprays, allergy shots, or even a combination of treatments.